 Of course, the key question here is how the nano-texture screen coating would affect the touch performance of the iPad Pro.
 Third-party matte screen protectors such as the Moshi don’t impede on the touch features of the iPad, so hypothetically, the nano-texture coating would be even better.
 It would also be interesting to see how Apple would price the nano-texture upgrade option for the iPad Pro, which is something that’s really hard to speculate about.

 Apple recently announced a new option for 27-inch iMac buyers: the option to have a nano-texture matte display for an additional $500.
 This is the same nano-texture coating that debuted with the Pro Display XDR, but the iMac upgrade is actually cheaper than the Pro Display XDR coating.

 Long ago, Apple offered a matte screen option for the MacBook Pro.
 In fact, as recently as 2009, Apple offered an antiglare screen option for MacBook Pro purchases as a $50 upgrade.
 Nowadays, the sole matte product Apple sells is the Pro Display XDR with a nano-texture finish.

-Would you buy an iPad Pro with a matte screen if given the option?
+With rumored redesigns in store for the 14-inch and 16-inch MacBook Pro, now would be the time for Apple to expand its nano-texture coating to more products.
+Would you buy an iPad or MacBook with a matte screen if given the option?
 Let us know what you think down in the comments!

 FTC: We use income earning auto affiliate links.
 More.